illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 * Collision with any other part of the enemy
     * Reduce the player's health
     * Knock the player back a small but noticeable distance
-    * Remove player control for a short duration of time
+    * Remove player control (key inputs ignored) for a short duration of time

 ### Step 4: Putting It All Together
 The last step of the MP is to put it all together and make a platforming level.
 Your level should present some degree of challenge for the player and **take around 5 to 10 minutes to complete**.